Meet Women’s Health Nurse Practitioner, Nurse Sadia

 So, I started reading about sex on my own and what it means to have sex.
 My curiosity led me to work with some cool organizations.
 Some of them include Fenway Health, SaheliBoston, Advocates for Youth, the National Minority AIDS Council, and HEART Women and Girls.

 After seeing the non-profit life and witnessing serious mishaps in health care, I decided to back to school.
 I wanted to become a women’s health nurse practitioner.
 I completed a Bachelors of Science in Nursing and Masters of Science in Women’s Health Nursing from Emory University.
-Presently, I’m a board-certified WHNP in on the job hunt in South Florida and Nurse Sadia on the side.
+Presently, I’m a board-certified WHNP and do Nurse Sadia work on the side.

 I also earned a Masters in Public Health (dual concentration in Maternal and Child Health and Social and Behavioral Sciences) and Bachelors of Arts in Psychology from Boston University.